grame-cncm/faustwebsite/mkdocs/docs/downloads.md

 ### MacOS

-* Look for the most recent `Faust-XXX.dmg` on: <https://github.com/grame-cncm/faust/releases>
+* Look for the most recent `Faust-XXX.dmg` on: <https://github.com/grame-cncm/faust/releases> or use [MacPorts](https://www.macports.org) or [Homebrew](https://brew.sh) package managers

 ### Linux

-* Look for the most recent `Faust-XXX.tar.gz` on: <https://github.com/grame-cncm/faust/releases>
+* Look for the most recent `Faust-XXX.tar.gz` on: <https://github.com/grame-cncm/faust/releases> or use your favorite package installer depending of your distribution

 ### Building Faust from the Source